woywoy123/AnalysisG/README.md

       - DataTypes.py
       - Variables.py

-## Python Functions and Classes<a name="FunctionClasses"></a>
+## Closure Functions<a name="ClosureFunctions"></a>
-This section will be dedicated to give a brief description of what functions are contained in files and how they are interfaced.
+This section will be dedicated to give a brief description of the individual closure functions, that were used to verify the individual components of the codebase.
 ___
 ___
+<a name="FileDir"></a>
 ###  Closure - Event.py<a name="ClosureEvent"></a>
 The functions listed below are all part of a closure test involving the EventGenerator class, that converts ROOT files into Python Objects.